 - theoretical courses (seminars, exercises, tutorials, etc.) and

-- practical (laboratory) courses and examinations.
+- practical (laboratory) courses.

 The Corona traffic light for face-to-face teaching shows which types of courses are possible.
 The Corona traffic light, you can find here.